GaleProulx/sea-of-book.github.io/_posts/Recounting_of_Steel/2020-6-28-Building_a_City.md

 As Fog turned his attention to Fade, she pointed at the small student just about ready to burst with the answer.
 He turned around and laughed.
 "Gil!
 Sorry, I didn't see you there.
 Please do tell us what we did."

-With all the force in her lungs she spat out at light speed, "we talked about some of the first construction of the Great Gate and the five pillars and all the materials used to hold the structure completely still so it wouldn't topple over like all the great engineers could have sworn-" Gil took a quick breath to keep going, "was going to happen and how the council decided to go ahead with the plans and how nothing terrible has happened ever since!"
+With all the force in her lungs she spat out at light speed, "we talked about some of the first construction of the Great Gate and the five pillars and all the materials used to hold the structure completely still so it wouldn't topple over like all the great engineers could have sworn-" Gil took a quick breath to keep going, "was going to happen and how the Leaders of Steel decided to go ahead with the plans and how nothing terrible has happened ever since!"
 The stupidest grin appeared on her face.
 She was by far the youngest in the class, about twelve, so anytime she could outdo her peers was a fantastic prospect for her.

 Most of the class stayed unphased by the usual burst of energy that is Gil.
 Professor Fog laughed yet again matching her energy.
 "See class," Fog continued, "there is such a thing as enthusiasm.
 Don't get old and forgot that!"
 Playing on their fears, most students became more attentive almost immediately.
 "Now who would like to explore history today?"